TCW-lab/Astrocyte_Ab/README.md

 8).
 Deseq2
 9).
 GSEA

-## Progress
-Finished generating visualizations for differential expression and pathway enrichment, currently running WGCNA using qsub, files not finalized yet and may subject to change.

-Since DESEQ2 function has been changed, it is no longer compatible with the original qsub.
-Results were generated using RStuido directly.

 ## Usage

 Original pipeline included both R and qsub files that were developed by Yun: `/projectnb/tcwlab/LabMember/yshen16/git/APOE_RNASeq_pipeline/scripts`.
 However, customizations are needed at the following code locations: